 For this episode, it’s Agent Ward’s turn as the show continues to play Ring Around The Rosy with spotlighting a character’s back-story.
 Ward gets his hands on one of the pieces of the Beserker, which unleashes rage and also unlocks bad memories.
 We see a flashback of Ward as a child with his brother, who is in a well (similar to a scene from the old Batman movies).
 Skye, who already has been trying to get close to Ward (for romantic reasons or otherwise, who knows; she still can’t be trusted), talks with him about his personal experiences, though not much is revealed yet.
 That continues the trend S.H.I.E.LD. has going against it.
 There are simply too many breadcrumb trails and not enough meat to these agents’ stories.

-Page 2 of 2 - Another rabbit hole is opened up at the end of the episode.
+Another rabbit hole is opened up at the end of the episode.
 At one point, Agent May also used the Beserker (in kick-butt fashion), and Ward tries to figure out how she handles the rage so much better than he does.
 At the end, May is seen going into her hotel room with a bottle of wine and leaves the door open for Ward.
 Quite the open invitation; there never was any romantic links between the two yet.
 But does this mean something is going to happen with them?
 Guess we’ll have to wait and see, as usual.